Quiz - how well do you understand your lease?

-To be a qualifying leaseholder requires a long lease, which is generally:
+To be a qualifying leaseholder under the law requires a long lease, which is generally:

-- a lease for a fixed term in excess of 21 years when first granted;
+- a lease for a fixed term in excess of 21 years when first issued (granted);

 - the continuation of a long lease under the Local Government Housing Act 1989 following the expiry of the original term;